camillac/codingcat/README.md

 Two Sigma Project

 #Question
-How has the percentage of obesity changed in the past 50 years?
+How has the percentage of obesity changed in the past 50 years?/n
 ##Hypothesis
 It has increased dramatically